MizsakPeterEcon/skills-github-pages/index.md

 ---
+layout: default
-HEllo: Welcome to my blog
+title: Welcome to my blog
 ---

 Some MD here